Yoga For Beginners: Ashtanga Yoga

 It's said that if a person is lean, he or she is flexible, but it's completely false.
 As in other types of yoga, flexibility comes through performing yoga poses daily.
 And the more flexible your body is, the more you'll enjoy practicing yoga.
 But you should never push your body too hard and fast.

 Ashtanga Yoga postures function effectively to develop hamstring flexibility that affects trunk movements.
-Reduced hamstring elasticity restricts pelvic movements and raises the angles of the trunk which influence the health of the spine.
+Reduced hamstring elasticity restricts pelvic movements and raises the angles of the trunk that influence the health of the spine.
 Ashtanga Yoga also promotes the flexibility of the shoulder and calves.

 3. Helps to Master the Art of Yogic Breathing